Behind closed doors

 A dividing wall through the existing warehouse facilitated sufficient space for two new dwellings.
 This configuration provided both dwellings with views from street to rear that was crucial to maintaining the depth of space in the existing building.
 Upper-level bedrooms ran along the dividing wall while other secondary internal walls ran parallel to the main dividing wall, each slightly angled to accommodate different dimensions required for the space to work as a residence for a young family.

-The upper floor is more refined - a lime-stained timber and wall finish reflects the increased natural light from the saw-tooth windows.
-The internal duality is furthered by the sense of elevation in the original space being enhanced by sky-views from within soft white plasterboard-lined bedrooms in contrast to the industrial aesthetic of galvanised metal sheet and formwork ply used throughout the open spaces.
+The changing scale in plan was combined with a changing materiality in section.
+The lower levels remained as they were – concrete floors and brick walls, while the upper floor was more refined – a lime-stained timber and wall finish reflected the increased natural light from the saw-tooth windows.
+The internal duality is accentuated by the elevation in the original space being enhanced by sky views from within soft white plasterboard-lined bedrooms, contrasting the industrial aesthetic of galvanised metal sheet and formwork ply used throughout the open spaces.

 Ghosted diagram showing insertions in existing warehouse

 New upper levels slung in between existing structure